brentp/brentp.github.io/docs/blog/posts/ai-coding-vcf.md

 eval.eval::<bool>("passes(variant)")
 ```

-so we can handle other return times like i32, f32, f64, and (with some performance consequences) objects that serde::Deserialize can understand.
+so we can handle other return types like `i32`, `f32`, `f64`, `String` and (with some performance consequences) objects that serde::Deserialize can understand.
 `variant` is injected into the context for each variant (record) in the VCF file with `set_record`.
+This gives access to the underlying rust struct so that the original can be accessed and modified.

 There are other examples in the rust docs [here](https://brentp.github.io/htsvcf/latest/htsvcf/index.html)